MindscapeHQ/raygun4android/README.md

   Provides an instance of a class which has an OnBeforeSend method that can be used to inspect, mutate or cancel the send to the Raygun API immediately before it happens.
 Can be used to filter arbitrary data.

+* RaygunMessageDetails.setGroupingKey(String groupingKey)

+  Provides a way to override the default grouping algorithm (see above for details).
+Any error instances with this key will be grouped together.

 ### Frequently Asked Questions

 * Is there an example project?